-If no battery pack is installed during monitor setup, the No Battery icon will appear on the screen and the advisory message NO BATTERY INSTALLED will appear.
+If no battery pack is installed, the No Battery icon will appear on the screen and the advisory message NO BATTERY INSTALLED will appear.
+It is best practice to turn off the monitor before installing or switching the battery.

-WARNING: It is recommended to always have a battery installed.
+WARNING: There should always be a removable battery installed in the device.
 If the battery is not installed, the unit will operate properly on AC power, but if AC power is lost for any reason the monitor will not work.